-As you can imagine, the re-opening of school for pupils, albeit on a part-time basis, has required a considerable amount of planning and organisation.
+As you can imagine, the planning for the effective operation of schools during the Covid-19 pandemic has required a considerable amount of planning and organisation.
 In order to keep everyone as safe and happy as possible, there are a significant number of changes to every-day practice that have had to be introduced and form part of our School's comprehensive risk assessment.
 The risk assessment process has taken all Government guidance into consideration.
 A link to the Department for Education where a summary of this guidance for parents and carers can be found at the bottom of this page.

 A summary of some of the key changes is given below.
-All of these changes will need to be fully understood and implemented by the whole school community upon the return of pupils to school in June.
-Your on-going support in introducing and enforcing these changes is greatly appreciated.
+All of these changes will need to be fully understood and implemented by the whole school community whilst pupils continue to attend school.
+Your on-going support in enforcing these changes is greatly appreciated.

 - Introducing staggered drop off and collection times.